 The simple definition of “attributes” is: a quality or feature regarded as a characteristic or inherent part of someone or something.
 So brand attributes are characteristics that the audience sees as an inherent part of a brand.

 Brand attributes are developed in the process of creating a brand strategy for a business.
 Even if a business hasn’t yet mapped out its brand strategy and pinpointed its brand attributes yet, those attributes already exist under the surface — it will just take a few steps to identify them.

 As a designer, it is crucial to define the brand attributes for your clients before the branding and design process begins, and especially before the visuals are created (such as logo design, website design, and stationery).

 Your client’s brand attributes will be reflected the most in the colors, shapes and overall feel of their brand, so if you don’t know their brand attributes before you start designing, you risk creating a visual identity that falls flat and fails to attract customers to their business.

 If you’re looking for tips on how to grow your freelance business, Aventive Academy offers business courses and a supportive community for creative women entrepreneurs.
-Sign up here to learn more about our upcoming offerings:

 What are examples of brand attributes?